9 Real Estate Prospecting Letter Templates for Lead Outreach

 Intended audience: Homeowners in preforeclosure

 Just like expired listings, homeowners facing foreclosure are never in this situation by choice.
 While you shouldn’t assume you know their situation, it is safe to say that they will be extremely fearful and stressed out.
-If you are confident that you can help these homeowners and offer a solution to their problem, reach out with a letter that focuses on the potential positive outcomes.
+If you are confident that you can help these homeowners and offer a solution to their problems, reach out with a letter that focuses on the potential positive outcomes.

 Dear (Preforeclosure Homeowner),